Preventing money laundering and terrorist financing

 Finland has been a member of the FATF since 1991.
 The FATF has issued 40 recommendations concerning the prevention of money laundering, terrorist financing and financing of proliferation of weapons of mass destruction, which the member countries of the FATF are politically committed to implement.
 The recommendations were last revised completely in 2012 and individual specifications have been made to them even after that.

 The most recent Mutual Evaluation of Finland was completed in spring 2019 (the report was published on 16 April 2019).
-The first follow-up report for the Mutual Evaluation of Finland will be discussed by the FATF in October 2020.
+The first follow-up report for the Mutual Evaluation of Finland was submitted at the FATF Plenary in October 2020.

 The FATF Plenary meets three times a year.

-The most recent FATF Working Group Meetings were hold online as virtual meetings during June, and a virtual FATF Plenary convened on 24 June 2020.
-The Plenary was chaired by China.
+The most recent FATF Working Group Meetings were hold online as virtual meetings during June, and a virtual FATF Plenary convened on 21–25 June 2021.
+The Plenary was chaired by the FATF President, Dr Marcus Pleyer.
 A summary of the issues discussed and decided by the Plenary is available on the FATF website.
 The FATF maintains lists of countries that are subject to various measures.
 It uses the following names for these lists: